corelan/mona3/README.md

 This repository contains the necessary python files to run Mona v3 under WinDBG(X) and Immunity.

-Mona is now compatible with Python 2.7.18, as well as Python3 versions as supported by PyKD and PyKD-ext.
-(3.9.13)
+Mona is compatible with Python3 versions as supported by PyKD and PyKD-ext.
+(3.9.13).
+It still runs on Python2.7.18 as well.

-It runs in x86 and x64 debugging sessions.
+Mona supports x86 and x64 debugging sessions.

-Mona has been tested on Window7, Windows 10 and Windows 11
+Mona has been tested on Window7, Windows 10 and Windows 11.

+If you find bugs, please open an issue and explain details on how to reproduce the problem you're seeing.